Who pays for workers compensation (WorkCover) in Victoria?

 This isn’t always the case however.
 There is an option on WorkCover insurance where employers can have WorkCover cover the first 10 days.

-What if my employer does not have workers compensation insurance?
+Can I make a WorkCover claim if my employer does not have workers compensation insurance?